Techniek-Nederland/techniek-nederland-formulieren/_sources/access-management.rst.txt

 To begin, you'll need to request an API key at Techniek Nederland.
 The API key acts as a unique identifier for your client application and allows you to make authenticated requests to the Identity Service API (IDP).
-Please send an email to b.molmans@TechniekNederland.nl to request access.
+Please send an email to r.vanderlinden@TechniekNederland.nl to request access.
 Please state your name, organisation, goal and provide us with the `redirect_url` (or multiple) for you application.

 Authenticating Users